slatedocs/slate/source/includes/_status.md

 #### <a name="status-resonse"></a> Status value explanation
 Status value | Description
 ------ | ------
-queued | Site is queued (default when invalid pid given) running | Site is being processed success | Site has run, no errors found failed | Site has run, but errors were found
+queued | Site is queued (default when PID is valid, but not yet visible) running | Site is being processed success | Site has run, no errors found failed | Site has run, but errors were found